ariels1234/Deep-Learning-for-QM/README.md

-## Deep-Learning-for-QM
+## Deep-Learning-for-Quantum Mechanics(QM)--Quantum parameter estimation

 This repository contains the project for quantum parameter estimation.
 In this project, our aim was to characterize an open quantum system based on a single measurement.
 In this case, we assume to have a 2-level system that is being Rabi driven with a Rabi frequency $\Omega$ and has a typical decay rate $\gamma$.
 The graph we obtain after one repetition is as follows:
 ![image](https://github.com/ariels1234/Deep-Learning-for-QM/assets/71715388/377a8807-0fe6-4bdd-a14f-a8dabd17a85c)

-In this graph one can see the excited state population vs. time.
+In this graph, one can see the excited state population vs. time.
 In blue, one can observe a single measurement where we have a drive combined with quantum jumps dictated by the decay rate $\gamma$.
-Only, after averaging this measurements many times one can reach the orange curve which is given by the Linblad master equation as:
+Only, after averaging these measurements many times, one can reach the orange curve, which is given by the Lindblad master equation as:

 $\dot{\rho}(t)=-\frac{i}{\hbar}\left[H(t),\rho(t)\right]+\sum_{n}\frac{1}{2}\left[2C_{n}\rho(t)C_{n}^{\dagger}-\rho(t)C_{n}^{\dagger}C_{n}-C_{n}^{\dagger}C_{n}\rho(t)\right]$